 I should, maybe, have mentioned earlier the various alternative names by which the cobbler's knife is known, many of them based on the shoemaker's trade ~ clip-point knife ~ leather knife ~ shoe knife ~ stub knife .

 A slight advantage of cobble as a base word is that it can be used as a noun, verb,or adverb.
-A disadvantage is that I am talking a load of cobblers.
+A disadvantage is that I might be talking a load of cobblers.
 Oh dear!

 Links to related items